-Daily meeting are sometimes called stand-ups as everyone should participate standing, unless they are physically unable to do so.
-The core idea of such approach is to keep a meeting short.
+Daily meetings are sometimes called stand-ups as everyone should participate standing, unless they are physically unable to do so.
+The core idea of such an approach is to keep the meeting short.
 Any meeting may run for hours when everyone is sitting comfortably and talking.
 As a result, such meetings usually take more time than needed.
 With stand-up meetings, when everybody stands and talks, it inevitably takes less time.

 6. Set communication guidelines when working with remote teams

 Communication is hard.
 Remote communication is even harder: Many important details may be missed in a Skype call and Slack messaging histories.
 To simplify things, try to work out communication guidelines that will ensure that remote team members efficiently share critical information.
 For instance, make it obligatory to notify all team members that some user stories were affected by a new issue.
-Also, you may announce when the issue was fixed or require to share info about new blockers as soon as they are revealed.
-If you use specific collaboration software (that we’ll discuss in the point 21), you can set up notification messages and emails that will inform about new issues.
+Also, you may announce when the issue was fixed or require sharing info about new blockers as soon as they are revealed.
+If you use specific collaboration software (discussed in point 21), you can set up notification messages and emails that will inform about new issues.